 Mr. Sinha’s pro bono representations include a group of teachers establishing a Washington, D.C. charter school, and The Wellness Community (TWC), a nonprofit organization dedicated to providing support and education to those affected by cancer.
 In 2009, Mr. Sinha advised TWC in its unique combination with Gilda’s Club, which was founded by Gilda Radner.

-Mr. Sinha repeatedly has been selected for inclusion in Chambers Global, Chambers USA, Lawdragon 500 Leading Lawyers in America and The Legal 500 U.S. Mr. Sinha also was named among the 2013 D.C.
-Dealmakers of the Year by The National Law Journal and has been named a Client Service All-Star MVP by The BTI Consulting Group.
+Mr. Sinha repeatedly has been selected for inclusion in Chambers Global, Chambers USA, Lawdragon 500 Leading Lawyers in America, Lawdragon 500 Leading Dealmakers in America and The Legal 500 U.S. Mr. Sinha also has been named a D.C.
+Dealmaker of the Year by The National Law Journal and a Client Service All-Star MVP by The BTI Consulting Group.